Solca

 Solca (Solka; Solka; Szolka) is a town in Suceava County, northeastern Romania.
-It is situated in the historical region of Bukovina.
-Solca is the smallest town in the county and the third-smallest town in Romania, with a population of 2,405 inhabitants, according to the 2021 census.
+It is situated in the historical regions of Bukovina and Western Moldavia.
+Solca is the smallest town in the county and the third-smallest town in Romania overall, with a population of 2,405 inhabitants, according to the 2021 census.
 Its name is derived from that of the river flowing through it, in turn derived from Slavic sol ("salt") – in reference to the area's salty springs.
-Solca is known for its high quality air, for being a former spa, and for the beer that was manufactured here.
+Solca is known for its high quality air, for being a former spa, and for the eponymous beer brand that was manufactured here in its own factory (which was opened in 1810) until 2004 (the brand was subsequently acquired by Bermas and since then the Solca beer is produced in Suceava).